Saad El-Katatni

 Saad El-Katatni (سعد الكتاتني, alternatively spelled El-Katatny or Al-Katatni; born 4 March 1952) is an Egyptian Islamist politician who has been the chairman of the Freedom and Justice Party (FJP) since October 2012.
-From January 2012 until its dissolution in September he was the first Speaker of the People's Assembly after the Egyptian Revolution of 2011.
+He served as the 10th speaker of the People's Assembly of Egypt and was the first after the Egyptian Revolution of 2011 From January 2012 until its dissolution in September.
 Prior to this, he served as the first secretary-general of the FJP and was a member of the Guidance Bureau of the Muslim Brotherhood.

 Early life and education

 El-Katatni was born on 4 March 1952.
 He completed his undergraduate studies of botany at the Assiut University with a BSc degree in 1974.
 After one year of military conscription, he continued his studies, specialising in microbiology and taking his master's degree in 1979.
 After four more years of study at the Minya University, concurrently with the work as an assistant lecturer, he was conferred a doctorate in microbiology (physiological plant pathology).
 Subsequently, he worked as a lecturer at the same university.
 In 1991 he was promoted to become associate professor.
 In 2004, he got a full professorship.